Backtalk: Times readers sound off on Seahawks, Mariners, Huskies

 Mr. Magoo

-A legendary character slipped in the backdoor.
+A legendary character slipped in the back door.
 Alex McGough.
 Mr. Magoo.
 The fifth-round pick out of Florida International will always be “Magoo.”
 Let’s hope he finds a spot on the roster.

 Creig Hamstad, Kenmore